high risk COVID

 Tap.
 Tap.
 Tap.

 HELLO!
 OH—There’s no one here.
 Wait a minute.
-There’s one guy in the back who keeps yelling, “SHOW US YOUR TITS!”
+There’s one guy in the back who keeps yelling, “THE RONA’S FAKE!”
 Sorry, guy.
 Wrong blog.

 Let’s try this again.

-Some thoughts from the abyss, aka, Day 151 of sheltering in place on account of my high risk of dropping dead from COVID-19.
+Some thoughts from the abyss, aka, Day 151 of sheltering in place on account of being immunocompromised and at high risk of dropping dead from COVID-19.

-About two weeks into the rest of the world’s epidemic, I recognized the myriad of emotional responses collectively issued forth as belonging to a particular, familiar cultural phenomenon.
+About two weeks into the start of pandemic for most folks, I recognized the myriad of emotional responses collectively issued forth as belonging to a particular, familiar cultural phenomenon.
 Just two weeks of sheltering in place released a flood of navel-gazing think pieces, delicate “we’re here for you” television ads, angry mobs of spring breakers insistent on getting blackout drunk and fornicating with backwater strangers, and general consternation from the social media commentariat.

 “If things go back to normal, I will never complain about obligatory family dinners again.”

-So you might be saying now, “Yah, so what?
+So you might be saying, “Yah, so what?
 Things are both terrible and slightly okay right now.
 Mostly terrifying.
 Thanks for the genius revelation.”

 You’re welcome.

-The real reason I’ve come back to blog is to offer some advice on recognizing that the grieving process might be integral to surviving the pandemic with physical and mental faculties in tact.
+The real reason I’ve come back to blog is to offer some advice on recognizing that the grieving process might be integral to surviving the pandemic with our physical and mental faculties intact.
 Put simply: We need to grieve our old lives before moving on to face our new ones.

-Embrace the grief and give it the space it requires—without indulging in it.
-Because as it turns out, the emotional response to the global shelter-in-place order stemming from a novel coronavirus spreading rapidly through the population and killing at will is eerily similar to that experienced by receiving a terminal diagnosis of stage IV lung cancer from exposure to 9/11 dust and toxins.
+Embrace the grief and give it the space it requires without indulging in it.
+Because as it turns out, the collective emotional response to the global shelter-in-place order stemming from a novel coronavirus spreading rapidly through the population and killing at will is eerily similar to the devastation of receiving a diagnosis of terminal stage IV lung cancer from exposure to 9/11 toxins.
 Who knew?

-All the emotions making you uncomfortable right now; if you dig into them, you’ll find they fall rather neatly into the first four stages of grief: denial, anger, bargaining, and depression.
+All the emotions making you uncomfortable right now—if you dig into them, you’ll find they fall rather neatly into the first four stages of grief: denial, anger, bargaining, and depression.
 What’s making it difficult to recognize them as such is that they don’t happen one after the other, like a step-by-step ascension into Nirvana.
 For example, three months into shelter in place orders, denial was still a factor for many.
-This virus will disappear in the summer, right?
+This virus will disappear by the summer, right?
 It has to!
 My kids will be back to school in the fall.
-They’ll have a vaccine ready by the end of the year, and this will all be over.
+They’ll have a vaccine ready, and this will all be over.

 If my experience with cancer has taught me anything, it’s that the first four stages of grief spent fighting the loss are necessary to come to terms with and accept that the loss will happen or has happened.
 Acceptance doesn’t mean cured.
-It doesn’t mean a return to normalcy.
-Anyone who has lost an important loved one will tell you: There’s no getting over it.
-There’s only accepting that the loss took place and moving forward to find meaning in it.
+It doesn’t mean you’ll never be sad again.
+And it doesn’t mean a return to normalcy.
+Anyone who has lost a loved one will tell you—there’s no getting over it.
+There’s only accepting that the loss took place and moving forward or finding meaning in it.
 Gloss over any of these stages, and the grief will catch up to you in the end.
 Languish in them, and you’re in danger of missing out on their lessons.

-So what does acceptance and finding meaning actually look like in this pandemic?
-As I’m still in the throes of the first four stages, it’s hard to be sure.
-What I do know is they don’t magically happen and erase all your misgivings and fears about death (because that’s what all your coronavirus fears boil down to, kids).
-But what they do is allow you to form a new picture of normalcy.
+So what does acceptance actually look like in this pandemic?
+As I’m still in the throes of the first four stages of grief, it’s hard to be sure.
+What I do know is they don’t magically happen and erase all your misgivings and fears about death (because that’s what all your COVID fears boil down to, kids).
+But what they do is allow you to form a new normal.
 What does my reality look like today?
 If it can’t be what it was, what is it, then?
 And what can it be in the future?

 The old you that didn’t have to worry or prepare for the impact of infectious disease is gone.
 Chances are, the world will never go back to how it was before COVID-19.
 You’ve probably heard this statement before, too, but it likely hasn’t truly registered—just as “you have cancer” takes quite a long while to sink in.
 It means going out to eat may never look the same.
-Shaking hands or hugging hello may go the way of the dodo.
-Far more of the workforce will be permanently remote now that many companies are realizing the cost savings on overhead.
+Shaking hands or hugging people “hello” may go the way of the dodo.
+Far more of the workforce will be remote now that many companies are realizing the cost savings on overhead, and employees are realizing the time savings of not having to commute and listen to 30-minute recaps from Bob at the watercooler about his toe fungus.

 But that’s just the start.
-There’s a wide range of potential fallout we have yet to comprehend, from losing entire industries and other critical infrastructure to permitting unthinkable levels of government surveillance, such as automated contact tracing in the name of “national security” or public health.
+There’s a wide range of potential fallout we have yet to comprehend, from losing entire industries and critical infrastructure to permitting unthinkable levels of government surveillance, such as automated geotagging and contact tracing in the name of national security or public health.
 In the time it takes to produce, test, and widely distribute a vaccine, we may evolve and change in unthinkable ways as a society.

 Acceptance and meaning have different names.
 Staying positive.
 Finding the silver lining.
 Remaining optimistic.
-But I think those terms trivialize the mental gymnastics necessary to arrive at positive conclusions when coming out of a tragedy.
+But I think these terms trivialize the mental gymnastics necessary to arrive at positive conclusions when facing a tragedy.
 It’s a lot easier said than done.
 It’s why we all crave “Some Good News” right now.
 Sometimes it’ll lift you up to see others succeeding in this area.
 Sometimes, you’ll see their accomplishments and feel smugly cynical.
 Feel that feeling, too.
-Recognize it as jealousy, then use it to propel you forward.
+Recognize it as jealousy, then use it to propel you onward.

-Also, that heavy uncertainty that you’re feeling: embrace it.
-Expecting life to follow any particular path is a fool’s errand, one I wish I understood a bit more when I was younger.
-It might have loosened up my rigid adherence to Life’s Checklist of Things You’re Supposed to be Achieving By Now and prompted me to try new things or make uncomfortable choices.
-It might have dared me to major in the sciences, audition for that show touring through Europe, live in a mobile home in Wyoming and dig out dinosaur bones, or go after less financially stable but more creatively challenging jobs in journalism.
+As for that heavy uncertainty you’re feeling, embrace it.
+Expecting life to follow a particular path is a fool’s errand, one I wish I’d understood a bit more when I was younger.
+It might have loosened up my rigid adherence to Life’s Checklist of Things You’re Supposed to Achieve By Now and prompted me to try new things or make uncomfortable choices.
+It might have dared me to major in the sciences, audition for that show touring through Europe, live in a mobile home in Wyoming and dig up dinosaur bones, or go after less financially stable but more creatively challenging jobs in journalism.
 Recently, it allowed me to jump off a cliff and take a leave of absence from work to slow down the rat race, check in on my health, and focus on providing my son with the very necessary educational and emotional support he needs right now.

-That existential crisis blankey that feels so cosy and warm and safe with its soothing, nihilistic tones of “none of this matters; nothing matters”—throw that blankey in the wash.
-You don’t have to put it away forever, just consider not dragging it around like Linus.
-Instead, do what Fred Rogers tells us to do in times of trouble: look for the helpers.
+That existential crisis blankey that feels so cosy and warm and safe with its soothing, nihilistic tones of “none of this matters; nothing matters”—throw it in the wash.
+You don’t have to put it away forever, just consider not dragging it around all day like Linus.
+Instead, do what Fred Rogers tells us to do in times of trouble.
+Look for the helpers.
 Look for the people finding beauty in little things.
 Look for the people embracing transformative change.
 Look for the collective humanity.

-I implore all of you to not just look for the helpers this time, but be them.
-Despite the millions of unique scenarios unfolding in households, hospitals, prisons, nursing homes, counties, schools, cities, businesses, states, and countries—for the first time in a long time, we’ve all been plunged into a collective funk shared by nearly every human being on the planet.
+I implore all of you to not just look for the helpers in these times of trouble, but be the helpers.
+Despite the millions of unique scenarios unfolding in households, hospitals, prisons, nursing homes, schools, businesses, cities, states, and countries—for the first time, we’ve all been plunged into a funk shared by nearly every human being on the planet.
 We can and must grapple with our reality—that the world will likely never be the same—and we must find a way to accept this without succumbing to it.

 As time passed on, though, I started to forget the lessons from the caregivers.
 The cards trickled away.
 The messages died down.
 The meaningful conversations dried up, leaving me to tend to my own wounds.
 And that’s where I screwed up.
 After looking to the helpers, I didn’t figure out how to help myself.
 I was treading water, my nostrils barely above the waterline, gulping down oxygen in feeble attempts to stay afloat.
 I was so focused on my own pain that I didn’t make attempts to help others.
 I just felt sorry for myself.

-Now that I see so many people sharing in grief—maybe not the exact same grief as mine, but one that mirrors it well—I also see those who are handling it in positive ways.
-So many who have accepted their reality, whether by embracing their boredom and investing in hobbies and other healthy forms of self-care, or by finding ways to reach out with small and grand gestures of help, using their creative resources to keep away the darkness.
+Now that I see so many people sharing in grief, maybe not the exact same grief as mine, but one that mirrors it well, I applaud those who are handling it in conscientious and mindful ways.
+So many who have accepted their reality, whether by embracing their boredom and investing in hobbies and other healthy forms of self-care, or by finding ways to reach out with small and grand gestures of help, are using their creative resources to keep away the darkness.
 These are the people getting into “good trouble,” as John Lewis famously recommended.

 It’s time for all of us to bravely face a blank page and fill it with doodles and colors and ideas and tears and empathy and love and acceptance and meaning.
 Time to forge a new normal that allows for boredom to blossom without swallowing us whole.
 A new normal that unites us in marching ever forward, however terrifying that unknown may be.